MassBank/MsMultiviewJsPlugin/README.md

 ###### *MassBank MultiView JavaScript Plugin*

-Msmultiview is a jQuery plugin which supports to manage mass spectral data in many ways.
-It works either the browser is in online or offline mode.
-It is build using [jQuery](https://jquery.com/), [jQuery UI](https://jqueryui.com/) and [Highcharts](http://www.highcharts.com/) libraries.
+Msmultiview is a jQuery plugin for managing mass spectra in many ways.
+It works either online / offline in a browser.
+It is build on [jQuery](https://jquery.com/), [jQuery UI](https://jqueryui.com/) and [Highcharts](http://www.highcharts.com/) libraries.

 ### Main features

 * Graphical representation of mass spectral data
-* Manage (sort, delete, export...etc) chart list with comparing own window and other windows information
+* Manage (sort, delete, export...etc) chart list within multiple browser windows
-* Zoom in and out of charts areas
+* Zoom in and out of chart areas

 ## Installation

 #### Set Page encoding to UTF-8

-The source code contains non-ASCII characters and must be served with UTF-8 encoding, either via the `charset="utf-8"` attribute on the `script` tag or by adding `<meta charset="utf-8">` to the top of the page.
+The source code contains non-ASCII characters and must be served with UTF-8 encoding, either via the `charset="utf-8"` attribute on the `script` tag or by adding `<meta charset="utf-8">` to the page top.

 #### Add CSS and Javascript